DPapey/logistics-fleet-tracking/README.md

 ## Purpose
 This project aims to:
-- Streamline the tracking of shipments and assignments within a logistics company.
+- Streamline the tracking of shipments and assignments within a european logistics company.
 - Enable the management of fleet resources, such as drivers, vehicles, and shipment statuses.
-- Provide real-time tracking of vehicles and staff, reducing operational delays and improving efficiency.
+- Eventually: Provide real-time tracking of vehicles and staff, reducing operational delays and improving efficiency.

 ## Schema Design
 The schema includes tables for: